 Life Forest memorial markers are cut from a continuous piece of 1/4" T316 Stainless Steel for resilience, longevity and low maintenance.
 The memorial markers were also thoughtfully designed to stand proudly 18" from ground in order to sit above grasses and ground cover.
 The celebration of native birds perched proudly on the memorial marker is the perfect compliment to your Life Forest memorial tree.
 Markers can combine information for several burials, and are produced with both people and pets in mind.
 Current Memorial Marker Designs.

-The purchase of a memorial marker is not required, and is a separate purchase from your burial plot.
 Each marker is fabricated and engraved especially for your loved one and has a few weeks turn around time for production.
-The cost of the completed marker with engraving is $600.

-If you are interested in ordering a memorial marker, please reach out to us here and we will facilitate the production of your personalized memorial marker.
+If you are interested in ordering a memorial marker, please reach out to us here and we will facilitate the production of your personalized memorial marker with Christina.

 Life Forest understands the importance of mementos to the bereaved.
 To balance best practices with respect to the natural state of the forest, as well as the traditional gifts that are often placed on burial plots, we have designed a shared approach to memento placement.
 Life Forest allows families to place small items at the base of their burial trees for healing and celebration of their loved one’s, then after a respectable amount of time, Life Forest will place these heartfelt memorial objects along the memorial fence for all of our Life Forest Community to appreciate.